Lemon8: TikTok sister app tops app store amid looming ban

 Like TikTok, Lemon8’s main feed features both a “following” section that lets users look at content from the creators they follow and a “For You” section that recommends other posts.
 The newer platform also sorts posts into different categories, like relationships, wellness and skincare.

-The largest number of U.S. downloads were performed on Dec.
-19, according to Sensor Tower.
+The largest number of US downloads were performed on December 19, according to Sensor Tower.
 That was the day after the Supreme Court said it would hear this week's oral arguments over the constitutionality of the federal law that could ban TikTok.